aws-samples/aws-builders-fair-projects/reinvent-2019/sign-and-speak/README.md

     - Put the CloudFormation Template Output value for S2SWebSocketURL in  "wsurl" variable

 ### 6.4 Run Application
-** Use Firefox (We have tested it only on this browser)
+*Use Firefox (We have tested it only on this browser)*
 - Navigate to the page \ui\sign.html
 - Click on Start Sign/Stop Sign to record a sign
 - Click on Upload Sign to trigger the process of inference
-- Inferred Sign message is displayed on the UI
+- Inferred sign message is displayed on the UI
 - If you get an alert message "WebSocket connection is closed.
 Refresh screen!!!", then reload your UI.

 ### 6.3 Uninstall